arshij/gems-dashboard/README.md

 	* Occurs when text-entry fields have characters that look like code injection
 	* All fields that are invalid will be outlined in red
 	* Please write letters, numbers, and underscores *only*

+---

+### Dependencies

+See package.json for npm dependencies.
+Please use `npm install` to install all dependencies.
+Nodemon is recommended.
+To install, type `npm install nodemon -g`.